fouzanmohd/taxi-dashboard/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# About Tax-Dashboard

+This project is made using ReactJS and styled using Styled-component library.

+A responsive taxi analytics dashboard - https://fouzanmohd.github.io/taxi-dashboard/

 ## Available Scripts